Arno Anthoni: After the war

 As it was clear that Germany was going to lose the war, Anthoni was dismissed in March 1944.
-After the Moscow Armistice, he fled to Sweden but was soon returned.
+After the Moscow Armistice he fled to Sweden, but was soon returned to Finland.
 Anthoni was arrested in the Ostrobothnian village of Rautio in April 1945, and put into preventive detention.

 Anthoni never faced the Finnish war-responsibility trials.
 Poland and the Western Allies wanted Anthoni, Horelli and the State Police officer Ari Kauhanen to be included on the list of war criminals, but the Soviet Union never made a claim to the Finnish government.
 This was most likely because the Soviets focused on people who had committed war crimes against their own citizens.

-In early 1948, Anthoni was put on trial for misconduct.
-He was accused of the transfer of 76 German refugees to the Gestapo in 1942–1943.
-Anthoni claimed to have no idea of what would happen to the Jews, and told that the deported were chosen by Horelli.
+In early 1948, Anthoni was put on trial for misconduct, accused of the transfer of 76 German refugees to the Gestapo between 1942 and 1943.
+Anthoni claimed to have no idea of what would happen to the Jews, and that the deported were chosen by Horelli.
 In reality, Horelli had given him complete freedom to make decisions on his own.
-As the Allied Commission left Finland in May 1948, Anthoni, who denied knowing what would happen to the Jews was released.
+As the Allied Commission left Finland in May 1948, Anthoni, who still denied knowledge what would happen to the Jews, was released.
 The case went to the Supreme Court which dismissed the indictment in February 1949.
 Anthoni was only given an admonition for negligent misconduct.
 He received compensation for the three years that he spent in pre-trial custody.
 Part of his reason for his acquittal was that Georg Kollmann, the sole survivor of the deportations, who lost his wife and child, forgave Anthoni and asked that he not be punished.
-Kollmann, who later denied saying this, was regarded by Finnish Jews as a traitor for helping Anthoni evade consequences.
+Kollmann, who later denied having forgiven Anthoni, was regarded by Finnish Jews as a traitor for helping Anthoni evade consequences.

-Anthoni worked his last years as a lawyer for the mineral company Oy Lohja Ab, owned by the prominent Finnish Nazi Petter Forsström, who'd served time in prison for treason after being convicted of working with the Nazis after Finland switched sides.
+Anthoni worked his last years as a lawyer for the mineral company Oy Lohja Ab, owned by the prominent Finnish Nazi Petter Forsström, who had served time in prison for treason after being convicted of participation in the pro-German resistance movement during the Lapland War after Finland had switched sides.
 He died at the Malmi Hospital in Helsinki.